Why A Fertility Specialist?

 Ovulation induction using clomiphene citrate (Serophene, Clomid) is the most common fertility treatment.
 Clomid is a mild fertility medication that is taken by mouth for 5-7 days to induce ovulation.
 Many women conceive with clomiphene.
 However, if you haven't gotten pregnant after taking this medication within 3-4 months, it may be time to move on to a different treatment.
 Some fertility problems will require more advanced treatments such as inseminations, surgeries, or in vitro fertilization and other assisted reproductive technologies.
 These treatments are typically performed by an infertility specialist.

-While your OB/Gyn can answer your preliminary questions, and may offer limited fertility treatments, but if infertility persists or age is an issue this condition is best treated by a fertility specialist.
+While your OB/Gyn can answer your preliminary questions - and may offer limited fertility treatments - if infertility persists or age is an issue this condition is best treated by a fertility specialist.

 What is an Infertility Specialist?